-What Sets UM-Flint's Nursing Certificate Apart?
+What Sets UM-Flint's Nursing Certificates Apart?

 In addition to flexible online coursework, you will benefit from the practical hands-on experience of clinical site visits where you will care for actual patients under the close supervision and mentorship of experienced nurses and physicians.
 Upon completing a certificate, you will be eligible to sit for the respective exam.

 Acquire the specialized skills and experiences to provide mental health services for a diverse population of patients across their life-spans.
 Offered in a online format, the post-graduate certificate in psychiatric mental health allows you to complete the required coursework in as little as four semesters while continuing to work.

 The demand for acute care providers in the adult population is increasing.
 Veterans’ medical centers, emergency departments, rehabilitation centers, skilled nursing facilities, and other settings need employees with the skills to manage acute illness.
 This post-master’s certificate program enables graduates to fill open positions in acute care settings.